MuhammadSulaiman001/submodule-workflow-example/README.md

 git clone --recurse-submodules [repo-url]
 ```

-2. You've cloned a repo with `git clone [repo-url]` but forget about the submodules..
+2. You've cloned a repo with `git clone [repo-url]` but forgot about the submodules..

 ```
 git submodule update --init --recursive